EU to cut economic growth outlook, sees higher inflation

 "The priority is to contain inflation," Spain's Economic Minister Nadia Calvino told reporters before the meeting.

-Inflation is a major concern and is there to stay at high levels also next year, Dutch Finance Minister Sigrid Kaag said.
+Inflation is a major concern and is set to stay at high levels next year, Dutch Finance Minister Sigrid Kaag said.

 To fight skyrocketing prices, estimated by statistics agency Eurostat at 8.6 per cent on the year in June, ministers are pushing for fiscal prudence.

-The EBF, whose recommendation will be discussed by ministers, urged fiscal prudence especially for countries with high debt, such as Italy, Greece or France.
+The EFB, whose recommendation will be discussed by ministers, urged fiscal prudence especially for countries with high debt, such as Italy, Greece or France.

 The discussion on the 2023 fiscal stance comes before governments prepare their national budgets for next year.